SalK91/time_series_101/README.md

 Time series data represents a sequence of data points collected over time.
 Unlike other types of data, time series data has a temporal aspect, where the order and timing of the data points matter.
 This makes time series analysis unique and requires specialized techniques and models to understand and predict future patterns or trends

+## 0. Data Preprocessing
+Steps for pre-processing of time-series data:

+1. Normalization - Normalize the data so the mean of the time-series is 0 and the standard deviation is 1.
+This can be achieved by subtracting the mean and dividing by the standard deviation of the time-series.

+2. Remove Trend - Remove the trend by taking the first difference of the time-series.
+This helps to stabilize the mean of the time-series and remove long-term trends.

+3. Remove Changing Volatility - If the data exhibits changing volatility, this can be addressed by computing the yearly standard deviation and dividing each data point by the corresponding year's standard deviation.
+This step helps to stabilize the variance of the time-series.

+4. Remove Seasonal Effect - Compute the mean for all months across all years and subtract the data point by its month's average.
+This helps in removing any seasonal patterns that might be present in the data.

+5. Handle Missing Values - Identify and handle any missing values in the time-series.
+Common methods include interpolation, forward filling, or using statistical methods to estimate and fill in the missing data.

+6. Outlier Detection and Treatment - Detect and treat any outliers in the data, which might skew the results.
+Outliers can be treated by capping, flooring, or using more advanced statistical methods to adjust their impact.

+7. Stationarity Check - Ensure the time-series is stationary, meaning its statistical properties like mean, variance, and autocorrelation are constant over time.
+Use techniques such as the Augmented Dickey-Fuller (ADF) test to check for stationarity.
+If the series is not stationary, further transformations such as differencing or logarithmic transformations might be necessary.

+8. Lagged Features Creation - Create lagged features to capture the temporal dependencies in the data.
+This involves creating new features that represent previous time points of the series.

+9. Feature Engineering - Engineer additional features that might help in modeling the time-series data, such as rolling statistics (mean, variance), time-based features (day of the week, month, quarter), and external factors (e.g., holidays, weather conditions).

 ## 1. Auto-correlation and Partial Auto-correlation
 Auto-correlation and partial auto-correlation are statistical measures used in time series analysis to understand the relationship between data points in a sequence.